Art - Art Education

 Additional Program Admission Requirements

-- Examples of your artwork and/or examples of work by your students
+- 10 to 15 examples of your artwork and/or examples of work by your students

 - Statement of intent in applying

 - At least three writing examples (papers, teaching philosophy, brochures, lesson plans, artist statement, proposals, etc.)

 - CV or current resume